South Park controversies: Michael Moore

 Michael Moore interviewed Matt Stone for his 2002 film Bowling for Columbine.
 Stone discussed his experiences growing up in the Littleton area and the social alienation that might have contributed to the Columbine High School massacre.
 Stone, who is a gun owner himself, said that Moore's presentation of their interview was fair, but he criticized the director for a short animated segment that followed the interview.
-The cartoon, which is about the history of guns in the United States, implies that there is a connection between the Ku Klux Klan and the establishment of the National Rifle Association.
+The cartoon, which is about the history of guns in the United States, implies that there is a connection between the Ku Klux Klan and the establishment of the National Rifle Association of America.
 Matt Stone, who did not have anything to do with that short cartoon, criticized Moore for making the cartoon "very South Park-esque" and argued that Moore deliberately sought to give viewers the incorrect impression that he and Trey Parker had produced the animation, by playing these two completely separate segments consecutively.
 "We have a very specific beef with Michael Moore.
 I did an interview, and he didn't mischaracterize me or anything I said in the movie.
 But what he did do was put this cartoon right after me that made it look like we did that cartoon."
 Stone called it "a good reference to what Michael Moore does in films [...] he creates meaning where there is none by cutting things together".
 The pair responded by depicting Moore in an unflattering light before having his character blow himself up in their 2004 film Team America: World Police.